Table Of Contents

 The perpetrators used this position of trust and authority to repeatedly sexually abuse juvenile females in their custody, care, control and direction,” the lawsuit states.
 “The alleged abuses were committed for no other reason than to satisfy the (alleged) perpetrators’ own prurient sexual desires at the expense, suffering, and demise of vulnerable and defenseless juveniles.

-Jo Kaplan, a former commissioner on the Los Angeles County Probation Oversight committee, said that although she was not aware of the alleged abuse at Camp Scott, there were regular disciplinary system problems that led to mistreatment of minors at the camp.
+Jo Kaplan, a former commissioner on the Los Angeles County Probation Oversight Committee, said that although she was not aware of the alleged abuse at Camp Scott, there were regular disciplinary system problems that led to the mistreatment of minors at the camp.

 It does not surprise me.
 The conditions were horrible,” Kaplan said.
 “The probation department heads at the time allowed children’s lives to be ruined every day